hlacontainers/lrc/README.md

 # LRC image

+The Local RTI Component (LRC) is a set of C++ and Java libraries that federate applications must use to communicate with the RTI.
+The API of the libraries is standardized, but the implementation of the libraries is RTI (vendor) specific.
+Depending on what RTI implementation is used, a central component (Pitch CRC or VTMaK RTI Executive) is required for the execution of a federation.

-The Local RTI Component (LRC) image includes the LRC libraries and enables several standard approaches to the containerization of an HLA federate application, regardless what RTI vendor or platform is used.
+Several LRC container images are available for different RTI vendors and Linux platforms.
+The LRC container image enables several standard approaches to the containerization of an HLA federate application, regardless what RTI vendor or platform is used.
 The three approaches - design patterns - for the containerization of HLA federate applications using an LRC image are described in the section [LRC containerization patterns](docs/lrc.md).
 The patterns are named:

 * Containerization via extension;
 * Containerization via composition of the application;